samuelbarata/SEC/README.md

 The intended IDE is IntelliJ Idea.
 Run configurations are included:

-- Contract - Compiles the ProtoBuff definitions
+- Compile Contract - Compiles the ProtoBuff definitions
+- Compile Shared - Compiles the shared libraries
-- Server - Runs the server
+- Run Server - Runs the server
-- Client - Runs the client
+- Run Client - Runs the client

 After modifying the contract, make sure to recompile it (run the Contract run configuration).